Interesting Ethics in a Nutshell: Ethics 101

 Higher Motivation

-Because fairness is in its place and everyone knows.
+When fairness is in its place - and everyone knows it - motivation is increasing.

 Visible Values